mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ---

-It has been one of those months where you fix something small and accidentally discover something big.
+It has been one of those months where you fix something small and discover something big.

 ## The Story